-An on-site visit shall be conducted each year of the probationary period prior to the initial WASC accreditation visit following receipt of the annual progress report.
+An on-site visit shall be conducted by the union office of education each year of the probationary period prior to the initial WASC accreditation visit following receipt of the annual progress report.
 The committee shall be composed of the local superintendent and/or associate(s) and a representative from the union.
 The purpose of the annual on-site visit is to verify the information contained in the progress report and to serve as the basis for a recommendation to the local conference board of education regarding the continuation of grade 9, or grade 9 and 10, beyond the probationary period.

-F. Annual Authorization for Course Offerings in the Junior Academy [Revised 11/2011]
+F. Annual Authorization for Course Offerings in the Junior Academy [Revised 11/2011; 11/2023]

-A school that is authorized to continue beyond the probationary period is to submit to the local conference office of education the Annual Curriculum and Accreditation Review prior to March 1 for review by the local conference curriculum review committee, and receive approval annually for the course offerings.
+A school that is authorized to continue beyond the probationary period is to submit the Annual Curriculum and Accreditation Review document to the local conference curriculum review committee, and receive approval annually for the course offerings.
 [See Section C18-108.]